-The first “Fight of the Century,” pitting the first Great White Hope against the Black heavyweight champion, was fought in Reno, Nevada, on July 4, 1910.
+The first “Fight of the Century,” pitting the first Great White Hope against the Black heavyweight champion, was fought in Reno, Nevada, on July 4, 1910; too early in the century to lay claim to the title it sought.
 Jack Johnson, the newly-crowned champion, audacious in his insistence on being a free Black man in a society that demanded his subordination, bested Jim Jeffries, the undefeated but out-of-shape former champion brought out of retirement to reclaim his rightful place as champion and “save the white race.”

-The fight was conducted in an atmosphere of simmering racial antagonism.
-Johnson was brave just to get in the ring.
-His victory, on the 134th anniversary of American independence, sparked “riots” across the country, including Pittsburgh.
+The outcome of the much anticipated fight, framed as it was in explicitly racial terms and conducted in an era of resurgent racist violence, sparked “riots” across the country, including Pittsburgh.
 Most often, those riots involved exuberant celebrations of Johnson’s victory by his Black supporters being met with violence by white citizens and police officers unwilling to countenance such displays.

 Eight months after besting Jeffries, Johnson traveled to Pittsburgh for a fight between two local boxers.
 On the evening of December 20, 1910, Walter Monahan, the Irish favorite and “hope of the white race,” fought “the local darkey,” George “Kid” Cotton, at the Union Labor Temple in the Hill District, in a local reprise of the Johnson-Jeffries bout.
 Though both men were his occasional sparring partners, the fearless and entrepreneurial Johnson was in Monahan’s corner that night; perhaps grooming a future Great White Hope to meet in the ring in another high-profile fight and payday.